Rewiring the Future

 How we organise has always been interwoven with how we perceive ourselves.
 Our prevalent models of organisation are heavily designed with a bias to self-reinforcing ideas of humans as separate and self-interested individuals, and our systems designed with an emphasis to stratify and control.
 Dark Matter Labs, 2020

 Collaboration through active participation in networks aims to drive sustainable transformation, and improve the resilience of the wider ecosystems.
-There are three key ‘shifts’, each advancing the role of networks in sustainable growth.
+There are three key ‘horizons’, each advancing the role of networks in sustainable growth.

 Impacting now.